open-electronics/Artificial_Intelligence/README.md

    &nbsp;&nbsp;&nbsp;&nbsp; #define ARDUINONNET  &nbsp;&nbsp;&nbsp;  //uncomment if used on ARDUINO or comment if not<br>
 As a matter of fact, this define disable some features not availlable on Arduino environment (as save net on file) but usefull in other contexts.<br>
 Library comes with a couple of examples and an help.

+Zip file contains everything: Library, Examples and documentation.
+For immediate consulting, this directory contains unziped ardusumo sketch and pdf documentation.
+This directory contains also a short clip about Ardusumo behaviour driven by the sketch with Neural Network.